Protecting Your Home From Critters

-Seattle is beautiful in the spring.
+Portland, Oregon is beautiful in the spring.
 Birds chirp their morning songs, and bees work furiously in our gardens.
 Yes, there are lots of birds and bees, and most notably when it comes to wildlife.
 This is when raccoons, opossums, skunks, and many other types of critters make their babies and the soon-to-be Mama’s of these babies are looking for a nice warm place to give birth.

 Unfortunately, your crawl space is the perfect spot for this to happen.
 It is secluded, safe, and warm.
 Now, bringing life into this world is a beautiful thing, but it is also kind of a disgusting thing at the same time, and you don’t want it to happen under your house!

 These critters will tear apart your air ducts, pull down your insulation, and make a mess of your vapor barrier.
 Trust me; you want no part of this under your house.
 This will cost thousands to repair and can bring a significant amount of contamination.